DreCorp/mono-wasm-webgldotnet/README.md

 * The `-out:` in the `"compile"` command defines output of your assembly.
 Add any other C# files at the end of the command.
 For example `SomeCSharpFile.cs`.

-* If compiles successfully, `rooms.dll` binary should be created.
+* If compiles successfully, `mwwgdn.dll` binary should be created.

 * Publish the binary for web-assembly with `"publish"` command from the `build.sh`.
 This command runs `packager.exe`, a tool from Mono that publishes ready to serve web-assembly files.